xnetmobile/docs/docs/identifying_ideal_deployment_locations.md

 | **Forests and Conservation Parks**| Protected areas where modern infrastructure is often restricted to preserve natural conditions.      | < 1,000                            | 60 - 120 minutes                |
 ______

+## How to Find High-Traffic Locations in Small Towns

+### Starting Small: Focus on Independently Owned Venues

+When you're just getting started with XNET WiFi installations, it's often best to target **high-traffic locations in small towns** that are independently owned.
+These types of venues are typically more accessible, require fewer bureaucratic hurdles, and can offer a solid return on investment.
+However, these are just suggestions and not requirements—if you feel you have a good lead or hook on any location that has decent foot traffic and dwell time, go for it!
+It’s a numbers game; the more access points (APs) you install, the better you’ll do.
+Here’s how to find these kinds of locations:

+1. **Walk Around the Town:**
+   - One of the simplest ways to identify potential locations is by exploring the town yourself.
+Look for bustling cafes, busy parks, and local shops that consistently draw a crowd.
+Pay attention to venues with a steady stream of customers, especially during peak hours.

+2. **Local Business Directories and Maps:**
+   - Use **Google Maps** or **Yelp** to find highly-rated businesses in small towns.
+These platforms often highlight popular local spots, complete with customer reviews and peak visiting times.
+Focus on venues like cafes, restaurants, and parks that show consistent customer engagement.

+3. **Community Events and Markets:**
+   - Small towns often host regular events such as farmers' markets, fairs, and community festivals.
+These events attract large crowds and can be an excellent opportunity for short-term or permanent WiFi installations.
+Check the town’s event calendar or local news outlets for information on these events.

+4. **Chamber of Commerce and Local Business Associations:**
+   - Reach out to the local **Chamber of Commerce** or business associations.
+They can provide valuable insights into which businesses are thriving and may benefit from enhanced WiFi services.
+Additionally, they can help you connect with business owners who may be open to partnership opportunities.

+5. **Networking with Local Entrepreneurs:**
+   - Attend local networking events, business mixers, and community meetings.
+Building relationships with local business owners can open doors to deployment opportunities.
+Independently owned venues often appreciate the personal touch, and a strong local network can lead to fruitful collaborations.

+6. **Use Location Analytics Tools:**
+   - For a more data-driven approach, tools like **[Placer.ai](https://www.placer.ai/)** and **[SafeGraph](https://www.safegraph.com/)** offer insights into foot traffic patterns in small towns.
+These tools can help you identify hidden gems that might not be immediately obvious from casual observation.

+### Note: The Challenges of Large Venues

+While targeting small-town, independently owned venues is a great way to start, it’s important to be aware of the challenges that come with larger venues like **stadiums, airports, and major event centers**.
+These locations often require:

+- **Business Licenses:** Many large venues require vendors to have specific business licenses to operate within their premises.
+- **Insurance Requirements:** You’ll likely need comprehensive insurance coverage, including liability insurance, which can be costly and complex to arrange.
+- **Experience and Expertise:** Deploying WiFi in large, high-traffic venues demands a high level of technical expertise and experience.
+These projects can be logistically challenging, often involving intricate planning and coordination with multiple stakeholders.

+For these reasons, it’s advisable to gain experience and build a solid portfolio in smaller venues before attempting to crack into larger, more complex locations.
+But remember, every opportunity counts—if you have a promising lead, don’t hesitate to pursue it!
+______

 ## How to Guesstimate Foot Traffic and Dwell Time?

 Accurately estimating **foot traffic** and **dwell time** without visiting a location can be challenging, but several strategies can help you make educated guesses.